-Kids Yoga and Mindfulness Breathing exercises are two amazing ways to help kids start to learn more about their bodies and their emotions.
+Yoga and breathing are two amazing ways to help kids start to learn more about their bodies and their emotions.

-And when kids are feeling anxious, overwhelmed, or unable to focus, yoga poses with mindfulness breathing are an excellent tool to help them manage those emotions.
+And when kids are feeling anxious, overwhelmed, or unable to focus, yoga poses with mindfulness breathing is an excellent tool to help them manage those emotions.

 Kids that learn yoga poses are learning how to move their bodies in new ways.
 Yoga poses for kids can help them pay attention to how their body is placed and how it can move.

 This awareness and attention can help them learn to recognize their feelings and emotions, too.